New Facebook features fight election lies everywhere but ads – TechCrunch

 - A $2 million investment from Facebook into media literacy projects to develop new methods of educating people to understand political social media and ads.

-Combined, the efforts could protect both campaigns and constituents from misinformation while giving everyone more clarity about where content comes from.
+Combined, the efforts could protect both campaigns and constituents from misinformation while giving everyone more clarity about where content originates.
 Yet the approach highlights Facebook’s tightrope walk between policing its networks and overstepping into censorship.

 In a speech last week, Zuckerberg tried to firmly plant Facebook as erring on the side of giving people a voice rather than stifling speech.
 He raised the threat of China’s influence over foreign businesses by dangling its giant market in exchange for adherence to its political values.
 And he tried to defend allowing lies in political ads, arguing that banning political ads on Facebook as I’ve recommended the company do would benefit incumbents and silence challengers who don’t have media attention.